-Alan Gillis was born in Belfast in 1973 and lives in Scotland where he is Lecturer in English at The University of Edinburgh and editor of Edinburgh Review.
+Alan Gillis was born in Belfast in 1973 and lives in Scotland where he is Lecturer in English at The University of Edinburgh.

-In addition, Alan Gillis has co-edited numerous volumes of criticism, including the Oxford Handbook of Modern Irish Poetry (2012), The Edinburgh Introduction to Studying English Literature (2010), and Critical Ireland: New Essays in Literature and Culture (2001).
-He is the author of Irish Poetry of the 1930’s, published by Oxford University Press in 2005 and is currently working on The Oxford Handbook of Modern Irish Poetry.
-Alan Gillis has been chosen as one of the PBS Next Generation Poets 2014.
+In addition, Alan Gillis has co-edited numerous volumes of criticism, including, with Fran Brearton, the Oxford Handbook of Modern Irish Poetry (2012), The Edinburgh Introduction to Studying English Literature (2010), and Critical Ireland: New Essays in Literature and Culture (2001).
+He is the author of Irish Poetry of the 1930’s, published by Oxford University Press in 2005.